reflex-dev/reflex-web/docs/datatable-tutorial/simple_table.md

 )
 ```

-Now we have our datatable, but there is no way to interact with it.
+This is enough to display the data, but there is no way to interact with it.
 On the next page we will explore how to add interactivity to our datatable.